jbcurtin/cloud-fits/README.md

 `cloud-fits` returns Astropy Datatypes as much as possible

-## Lets index a few FITS files and extract Metadata from them
+## Lets index a FITS files and extract Metadata from it

 ### Accessing Data
 Registry of Open Data on AWS provides a bucket called `stpubdata`.
 It contains data uploaded from the [Transiting